Shoup Award Winners

 Outstanding Region/Society Participation

-In 1984, the Shoup Award was created by the Rebel Region originally to encourage Pre-War motorcar participation in Region/Society Meets.
-Today the Award is given to the Region/Society with the largest computed score for the participation of Member owned cars in a single Region/Society event.
-The award is named after our club’s first President, and a true gentleman, Sam Shoup.
-The event must be a single day affair.
-Multi-day tours or meets are not recognized as Shoup eligible events.
-There is no limit as to the number of cars a member can bring to the meet, however, a Region/Society member must own all cars computed in the score.
+To encourage “older cars” to participate in events, a new scoring method is being proposed.
+The event must be a single day affair; multi-day tours or meets are not recognized as Shoup eligible events.
+There is no limit as to the number of cars a Region/Society member can bring to the meet, however, a Region/Society member must own all cars computed in the score.

 In the prior 34 years, the award has been won by nine different Regions, whose membership base varies in size from some of the smallest Regions to some of the largest.